HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_configure_networking.md

 ## Configure Ingress certificate

-To have the HAProxy Ingress allow forward requests to your applications, you must provide it with a TLS Certificate.
+To have the HAProxy allow forward requests to your applications, you must provide it with a TLS Certificate.
 This certificate is used for incoming/outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
 HAProxy performs TLS offloading.

 ## Generate self-signed certificate

-**It is recommended that you use a properly signed certificate for the HAProxy Ingress**.
+**It is recommended that you use a properly signed certificate for the HAProxy**.
 However, it is also possible to create and use a self-signed certificate, for example, for staging or testing environment.

 Creation of that certificate can be achieved using the following commands for OpenSSL: